QianChuanyuan/academic-kickstart/content/zh/home/experience.md

   Responsibilities include:

   * Design the logic behind the solution
-  * Design the AB test
+  * Design the A/B test
   * Data assessment
   * Data analysis for the data from client
   * Trend detection